Presence-Event Berlin

 Strange Faces

-This interactive installation plays with identity, perception and imagination.
-What happens when our own “STRANGE_FACES is an interactive mirror installation, that plays with the faces of the users and their perception of each other.
-The faces of the audience are tracked, so that one person always sees their own face, but several people always see a stranger.
-This gives a new perspective on the perception of strangers.
+This interactive installation played with identity, perception and imagination.
+What happened when our own “STRANGE_FACES is an interactive mirror installation, that played with the faces of the users and their perception of each other.
+The faces of the audience were tracked, so that one person always sees their own face, but several people always see a stranger.
+This gave a new perspective on the perception of strangers.

 – Thomas Guggenberger